Barnett formula: Based on need

 As noted below, no account is made of the amounts raised by taxation in each of the home nations, nor the relevant fiscal need (based on factors such as sparsity of population, cost of travel, unemployment rates, health, age distribution of the population, road lengths, recorded crimes, and numbers of sub-standard dwellings) in each area.
 The Barnett formula never claimed to address these issues and was a basic calculation on the basis of proportions of the population.

 A needs assessment study was undertaken by the Treasury in 1979 in preparation for planned devolution, to assess the relative needs just with respect to the policy areas which were to be devolved (i.e. excluding non-devolved government spending such as social security).
 This study was updated in 1993.
 Both studies found the highest need for devolved services in Northern Ireland, followed by Scotland, then Wales, and finally England.
 In 1979, Northern Ireland and Scotland received more to spend on services which would have been devolved than the needs assessment suggested they should, and Wales less.
 By 1993, all three countries had increased the gap between the needs assessment and actual spend.
 However, this does not necessarily reflect the total need and spend, including non-devolved services.

+A needs assessment was carried out by the Independent Commission n Funding and Finance for Wales (2010), established by the Welsh government.
+It used the allocation formula employed by the UK government for English regions and applied them to Wales, determining that Wales was then receiving some 3 per cent less spending per head than it would receive if treated as an English region.
+The Commission modelled the allocations with a regression formula and applied this to Scotland and Northern Ireland.
+Northern Ireland was found to be funded roughly appropriately, perhaps a percent or two above the consistent level but Scotland was receiving disproportionate expenditures - some 125 percent of English expenditure per head, whereas if treated as an English region it would receive 108 per cent.

 Barnett was to eventually view the formula that he devised as unfair.
 In The Scotsman in January 2004 he wrote, "It was never meant to last this long, but it has gone on and on and it has become increasingly unfair to the regions of England.
 I didn't create this formula to give Scotland an advantage over the rest of the country when it comes to public funding."

 According to Scotland on Sunday, moving to a needs-based allocation of government finances would cost Scotland around £2.5 billion a year, but the Audit Commission (for England and Wales) concluded in a 1993 report that "needs assessment can never be perfect or fair."